franciscoengenheiro/concurrent-problem-sets/README.md

 The barrier is called *cyclic* because it can be re-used again after being broken for the next barrier generation.

-Assuming a barrier is not opened, it can be *broken* for the following reasons:
+Assuming a barrier is not opened yet, it can be *broken* for the following reasons:
 - A thread waiting at the barrier is interrupted.
 - A thread waiting at the barrier times out while waiting.
 - The barrier was resetted, and there was at least one thead waiting at the barrier.
 - If the execution of the runnable by the last thread, throws an exception.
 - When a thread sets a timeout of zero and enters a non-broken barrier but does not complete it.

+A new generation of the barrier is created *only* when:
+- the last thread that enters the barrier and:
+    - the runnable task executes successfully.
+    - no runnable task was provided.
+- the barrier is resetted.

 #### Public interface
 ```kotlin